Code-Institute-Submissions/MariaLundgren-Pre-Owned_SepResub/TESTING.md

 -	Trying to add a product to favorites as an anonymous user and the user gets redirected to the login page.

 #### Manual Testing of My Shopping Bag Page
+-	Clicking on the remove button on the product in the shopping bag and the delete modal shows asking the user if they are sure they want to remove the product.
--	Clicking on the remove button on the product in the shopping bag removes the product and a success message is shown.
+    - Clicking on the remove button removes the product and a success message is show.
+    - Clicking on the close button or outside the modal and the modal disepears and the product isn't deleted from the shopping bag.
 -	Clicking on the secure checkout button as an anonymous user redirects the user to the log in page.
 -	Clicking on the secure checkout button as a registered user brings the user to the checkout page.
 #### User Stories Testing of My Shopping Bag Page